 of Dallas Master of Theological Studies.

-“The school of ministry is helping me draw on the 2,000 years of Catholic Church history
+“The M.T.S. is helping me draw on the 2,000 years of Catholic Church history and apply

-and apply it to ministering to a 21st century community.
-Theology is faith seeking
+it to ministering to a 21st century community.
+Theology is faith seeking understanding.

 - Michelle Stone, MTS ‘15